-Get excited because Purim (the Jewish equivalent of Halloween) is almost here and we get to eat Hamantaschen, these triangle-shaped cookies that remind us of the story of the villain (Haman) from the biblical story.
+Get excited because the Jewish response to Halloween, Purim, is almost here and we get to eat Hamantaschen!
+What are hamantaschen?
+Triangle-shaped cookies, that just so happen to remind us of the biblical villain, Haman.

-Growing up, our synagogue used to have Purim carnivals where kids would come dressed up in costumes while we retold the story of the deliverance of the Jews from their enemies as it’s written in the Book of Esther…. sounds like a rager, doesn’t it?
-Well, it was fun when we were five.
+Growing up, our synagogue in San Diego used to have Purim carnivals where kids would come dressed up in costumes while we rejoiced in the retelling of the story of Jewish deliverance from their enemies, as it’s written in the Book of Esther, which, sounds like a rager, right?
+What?
+It was moving at five.

-We got to play carnival games and tried to win crappy prizes like Chinese finger-traps and those little plastic puzzle games where you hold the piece just the right way and try to get the tiny silver balls to roll into the divots.
+We played carnival games and competed to win crappy prizes like Chinese finger-traps and those little plastic puzzle games where you hold the piece just the right way and try to get the tiny silver balls through the maze before it rolled into a hole.

-One year, I was dressed up as a vampire Michael Jackson, and one of my brothers was Alfalfa one of The Little Rascals; I remember throwing rings onto a pegboard and winning a goldfish in a plastic bag.
-My parents wanted nothing to do with a goldfish.
-Three bothers, a dog, a housekeeper…I don’t blame them, I wouldn’t want a fish either.
-But I was a brat and whined until they agreed to let us keep it.
+One year, I went as a vampire Michael Jackson, and my older brother was Alfalfa from The Little Rascals; I remember throwing rings onto a pegboard and winning a goldfish in a plastic bag.
+My parents wanted nothing to do with it.
+“We need a goldfish like we need a hole in our heads,” my father said.
+Three bothers, a dog, a housekeeper…I don’t blame them, I wouldn’t want a goldfish either.
+But I was a brat, and once I explained to my father that getting a fish would be like my first interior design project—he agreed to let us keep it.

-We filled a fishbowl with some water and dropped a packet of royal blue fish tank rocks we bought from the pet store on our way home from temple.
-My brothers and I were obsessed with Goldie (not as original as I would have liked) the newest member of our family and our parents had to pry us away from it just to get us to school the next morning.
+We filled a fishbowl with some water and dropped a packet of royal blue fish tank rocks we bought from the pet shelf at the gas station store on our way home from temple.
+My brothers and I were obsessed with Goldie.
+That’s what we agreed to call her because we weren’t looking to give the other fish at school a reason to tease her.
+By the next morning, Goldie was the newest member of our family, and my parents had to pry us away from the tank or we’d be late for school.

 Later that day, I came home from school to Goldie floating near the surface of the bowl.

 “Mom!”
-I yelled from near the window where the tank was, “guess what?”
+I yelled from near the bay window where the tank was prominently featured, “guess what?”

 “What?” she replied.